 Source: Mother Earth Living Magazine Sept/Oct 2017 issue

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 If you have too many tomatoes from your garden, put them in a brown paper bag and put them in your freezer.
 When you are ready for your favorite tomato recipe, just take them out and run them under cold water.
-The skins will peel right off.
-Then just thaw them out and cook.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I have a garden that has produced lots of tomatoes.
 I just don't have time right now to can them all.
 Is there any way I can freeze the tomatoes whole until I get around to using them in my soups?
-If this is possible, how do I do it?